simo1c/GateMeClass/tutorial/readme.md

 ```
 reference             : The expression matrix of the reference annotated dataset.
 labels                : A character vector with the labels of the reference dataset.
-GMM_parameterization  : A character vector with the GMM (Gaussian-Mixture-Model) parameter: "V" (Variable) or "E" (Equal).
+GMM_parameterization  : A character vector with the GMM (Gaussian-Mixture-Model) variance parameter: "V" (Variable) or "E" (Equal).
 verbose               : TRUE to show output information.
 seed                  : Seed for randomization.
 ```